I tested the N76E003AT20, which has:

 - Programmable slew rate

 Note that because the device has more than 128 SFRs, Nuvoton implements a paging system.
 There’s only two pages — the “normal” one, and the alternative page (“page 1”).
-It should be simple enough, but they “protect” the SFR page with a “Timed Access Protection” (TA) system that essentially “protects” “critical” SFRs by requiring you to write an unlock sequence to the TA register before modifying the “critical” SFRs.
+It should be simple enough, but they protect the SFR page with a “Timed Access Protection” (TA) system that requires you write an unlock sequence to the TA register before modifying the “critical” SFRs.
 I’m using a lot of passive-aggressive quote marks, because I really don’t understand the validity to this at all — yes, I agree that if you change the SFR page without changing it back, everything is going to get screwy.
-But you can say that about almost everything on a microcontroller — that’s why we test our code thoroughly and watchdog it.
-Really, the watchdog is the only thing that should be protected by accidental writes, in my opinion.
+But you can say that about almost everything on a microcontroller.

 Just like many other low-cost 8051s, Nuvoton assumes you’ll be using Keil µVision and Keil C51 as your IDE and compiler, respectively.